 Delayed onset muscle soreness (DOMS) is the pain, stiffness, and slight swelling you feel in the hours or days following an intense exercise session.

-- Starting a new training program after a prolonged absence or when you’re brand new to exercise
+- Starting a new training program after a layoff or for the first time

 - Eccentric or ballistic training (weights, downhill running, plyometrics, etc.)

 - Any other intense physical activity you might not be accustomed to (golf, moving furniture, gardening, etc.)